Trusted Shops is a company that validates online merchants and offers buyer protection services.

 What doses of Komboglyze are there?

 Komboglyze is available in two doses.
 Both treatments contain 2.5mg of saxagliptin, but different amounts of metformin.
 The lower dose treatment contains 850mg of metformin, and the higher one contains 1,000mg of metformin.
-Our clinician will recommend the most suitable dose treatment for you based on your health needs.

 When we present you with stats, data, opinion or a consensus, we’ll tell you where this came from.
 And we’ll only present data as clinically reliable if it’s come from a reputable source, such as a state or government-funded health body, a peer-reviewed medical journal, or a recognised analytics or data body.
 Read more in our editorial policy.